 Sigh.
 Look, the fact that I think Unix is "better" then Windows, does not mean that I am a "better" person then you.
 First of all "better" is subjective.
 Windows is significantly better then Unix at being popular and having the most programs.
-Although pragmatic, that definition of "better" is shallow and harmful in my opinion.
+Although pragmatic, that definition of "better" is shallow and harmful in my personal opinion.
 It would be like saying that Coca Cola is the best drink, because this vendor sells the most cans and have the highest sugar content.
-Although idealistic, code quality and ease of automation are more serious criterias to look for in a good operating system in my book.
+Although idealistic, my point of view is that code quality and ease of automation are more serious criterias to look for in a good operating system.
 I am a coffee man myself, but I don't think coffee drinkers are "good guys" and Coca Cola drinkers are "bad guys", I just think that coffee is a good drink.

-But I will say this: It does worry me to see so many young ones totally addicted to soft drinks.
-"Coffee's terrible!" they say.
-I wish they would try earnestly for three months to make the switch.
-It would be hell at first, to be sure, but afterwards many would feel liberated.
-I know I did.
+But I will say this: There are many haters out there who scream loudly "Coffee's terrible!
+What's wrong with your tastebuds?!?
+Don't you know that Coca Cola is SWEET?"
+Hey man, drink whatever you want, I'm not your dentist.
+I realize that it would be hell for you to learn to like coffee, but if you did make the effort, you might actually find it very liberating once the sugar addiction is broken.
+I know I'm glad I made the change.
 Of course there are many good alternatives to coffee, such as tea, but switching to Pepsi or Dr.Pepper will not help.
 The vendor may be different, but the problem is still the same.
 Having that said, drinking a can of Coce will not kill you, and I think all of us do so once in a while.
-In any event, I am not your dentist, so feel free to ignore or follow my advice as you see fit (in case it's not obvious - I'm not talking about beverages here).
+In any event, these are just my random thoughts on beverages, feel free to heed or ignore them as you see fit.

 I have never used their products.